TCMA: Text-Conditioned Multi-granularity Alignment for Drone Cross-Modal Text-Video Retrieval: Experiments

 In contrast, TCMA is purpose-built for UAV video retrieval.
 Its hierarchical aggregation fuses both global and local information, token selection modules filter out irrelevant noise in cluttered aerial scenes, and the dynamic temperature mechanism adapts to variations in object and scene scale.
 Together, these designs directly tackle the challenges of small-object resolution, fine-grained motion modeling, and context disambiguation, yielding robust performance in aerial video retrieval.

-Tables \ref{tab:t2v} and \ref{tab:v2t} show that TCMA achieves consistent improvements over all baselines on both DVTMD and capERA benchmarks.
+Tables \ref{tab:t2v} and \ref{tab:v2t} show that TCMA achieves consistent improvements over all baselines on both DVTMD and capERA datasets.
 With the ViT-B/32 backbone, TCMA achieves 45.5\% R@1 and 75.3\% R@5 in text-to-video retrieval, improving by +1.2\% and +0.5\% over the previous best method EERCF \cite{tian2024towards}.
-Using the stronger ViT-B/16 backbone, the margin further widens as TCMA reaches 48.5\% R@1, a +2.1\% gain.
+Using the stronger ViT-B/16 backbone, the margin further widens as TCMA reaches 48.5\% R@1.
 A similar trend holds in video-to-text retrieval.
-On ViT-B/16, TCMA obtains 45.9\% R@1, surpassing EERCF by +4.1\%, the largest single improvement among all settings.
-On capERA, where retrieval is more challenging due to the weak text-video correspondence as mentioned before, TCMA maintains strong performance, raising R@10 by +1.1\% on ViT-B/16 and reducing MnR to 21.2, the best among all methods.
+Our TCMA with ViT-B/16 obtains 45.9\% R@1, surpassing EERCF by +4.1\%, the largest improvement among all settings.
+The retrieval on capERA is more challenging due to the weak text-video correspondence as mentioned before.
+However, TCMA maintains the best performance among all methods, raising R@10 by +1.1\% on ViT-B/16 and reducing MnR to 21.2.